Natihe/FreeRTOS_I2C/README.md

 # Design model
 ## Design assumptions
 The system uses two separate I2C buses to communicate with the accelerometers.
 This approach enhances redundancy and ensures that a failure in one bus does not affect the other sensor's operation.
+The system utilizes FreeRTOS to manage tasks for each sensor independently.
+To prevent collisions, a mutex is used to ensure exclusive access to the I2C bus when communicating with the sensors.
+Additionally, a callback function is implemented to return information about changes in the accelerometer's state.

 ## Functional Layer